anaxite/tgdp-asciidoc-templates/contact-support/guide-contact-support.md

 # Contact support user guide

-Thank you for downloading this template from The Good Docs Project!
-Before using the [contact support template](template-contact-support.md), read this document for best practices about how to research, write, and maintain this type of content.
+> Thank you for downloading this template from The Good Docs Project!
+Before using the template, read this template guide for information about how to complete each section.
 Want to explore more templates?
-Check them out in our [templates](https://gitlab.com/tgdp/templates) GitLab repository.
+Check them out in our [templates GitLab repository](https://gitlab.com/tgdp/templates).

 ## About the contact support page